Skarlet writes about famous (and infamous) people, business development, medicine, physical education, beauty, fashion, and crafts.

 Paul Kelly had been a child actor in silent movies and was now on his way to stardom as an actor.
 He befriended Dorothy and Ray while all three were appearing together in a show.

-Rumors were now circulating that Paul Kelly and Dorothy Mackaye had become very friendly.
+Rumors were circulated that Paul Kelly and Dorothy Mackaye had become very friendly.
 Ray Raymond caught wind of it, and on April 15, 1927 the two men had an argument over the phone.
 Ray lived in a house with his wife, and Paul lived in an apartment three blocks away, and when Raymond dared Kelly to come over and settle the issue like a man, Kelly was there in an instant, and pretty well lubricated.
 The two men tangled in a gruesome brawl.
-Ray Raymond approximately 5"8' and 165, was no match for Paul Kelly at 6" and almost 200 pounds.
+Ray Raymond approximately, 5"8' and 165, was no match for Paul Kelly at 6" and almost 200 pounds.
 Raymond was lying on the floor when his wife arrived from her shopping spree.
 Dorothy helped her husband to his bed where he was found unconscious the next morning.
 Just two days later Ray Raymond was pronounced dead from a brain hemorrhage.

 The Sensational Kelly Trial of the 1920s